State Scenarios: Quality Standards

 Specifically, you identify that although you have disseminated, provided training and had discussions with locals regarding your child level standards and have excellent resources for families on the standards, but you have limited infrastructure supports in place to ensure the use of the standards.
 To accomplish this, you decide to form a work group, including stakeholders from other state agencies, your provider community and families to assist you in making improvements to your state's infrastructure related to child standards.
 You outline several activities of the work group to include:

 ECTA recommends you complete the Self-Assessment for the entire System Framework.
 But you may decide to complete just the Quality Standards Component, or a specific Subcomponent, but always consider how the System Framework Components interact with each other.
 Remember, the components are not stand-alone.
-Even though your challenge is related to Quality Standards, other components may be impacted by your challenge as well (e.g. Finance, Personnel/Workforce, Accountability & Quality Improvement).
+Even though your challenge is related to Quality Standards, other components may be impacted by your challenge as well (e.g. Finance, Personnel/Workforce, Accountability and Quality Improvement).

 Finally, use the information provided in Considerations for Implementing System Change to help guide implementation of your improvement plan activities to improve your Personnel/Workforce system.